bjcull/bjcull.github.com/_posts/2017-10-18-identity-server-4-solution-architecture.md

 For more info, I've explained [how to setup migrations for multiple contexts](http://benjii.me/2017/05/enable-entity-framework-core-migrations-visual-studio-2017/) before.

 **Pinch.Domain**
 This project contains virtually all of the Entities, Models, DTOs, Enums and any other classes designed to just hold data.
 It's at the top of the architecture tree because it's the model of the entire application.
-This is one of the core tenants of Domain Driven Design, everything starts here.
+This is one of the core tenets of Domain Driven Design, everything starts here.

 When deciding to split your application into multiple pieces, this is what you're splitting up first.
 Keep this in mind when designing how the classes in this project are connected.